ZackarySantana/Algorithms/README.md

 ./benchmark.sh -o benchmark_results_2
 ```

-Runs all benchmarks using the data file `datafile.json`
+Runs all benchmarks using the data file `datafile.json` (it will search for it in {algorithm}/benchmarks)
 ```bash
 ./benchmark.sh -n datafile.json
 ```

 ## cdata.sh